webplatform/docs/concepts/programming/javascript/objects/index.md

 We now have an <code>artist</code> object. <code>artist</code> has a name, and band, and a rank of 1.

 If an object is created with an object-literal in a top-level script, JavaScript interprets the object each time it evaluates an expression containing the object literal.
-In addition, an initializer used in a function is created each time the function is called.
+In addition, an object literal used in a function is created each time the function is called.

 The following statement creates an object and assigns it to the variable <code>x</code> if and only if the expression <code>cond</code> is true.